 It took some getting used to, but it’s likely more do-able than you think.

 When I did Disney’s first Goofy Challenge in 2006, I thought back-to-back races were a quirky little thing.
-I sure didn’t think they would catch on in any big way.
+I figured I’d better do it right away because there was no way they would catch on.

 Boy, was I wrong.

 Now it’s rare to find a race that doesn’t have some kind of multiple race component, be it multiple races in a single day or multiple races on consecutive days.

 Back-to-back races are a new challenge in recovery and refueling.

 You’ve found the time to train for a marathon.
 That is a major accomplishment in time and energy management.

 You can no longer say ‘you don’t have the time’ or ‘you don’t have the energy’ to do whatever non-running projects are on your bucket list.
 You’ve proven that you can have both the time and the energy.

 Use that to your advantage and tackle your bucket list, one item at a time.

 Start a side business?
 Learn French?
 Take up watercolor painting?